YourOnly-One/yoo-hugo-content/snoworld/en-ph/kb/ppop/generations/ppop-1st-gen.md

 >}}

 - Sample songs:
-  - 「Spageti Song」 [^sexbomb-girls-songs-spageti-song]
+  - 《Spageti Song》 [^sexbomb-girls-songs-spageti-song]
-  - 「Daisy Siete」 [^sexbomb-girls-songs-daisy-siete] OST for 「Daisy Siete」
+  - 《Daisy Siete》 [^sexbomb-girls-songs-daisy-siete] OST for 《Daisy Siete》
-  - 「Halo Halo」 [^sexbomb-girls-songs-halo-halo]
+  - 《Halo Halo》 [^sexbomb-girls-songs-halo-halo]
 - Did you know?
   - ***SexBomb Girls*** started with only 4 members in 1999.
   - They reached 26 members by the time of the release of their first album in 2002.